 Detection of GITR/TNFRSF18 in Human PBMCs by Flow Cytometry.
 Human peripheral blood mononuclear cells (PBMCs) treated with 1 μg/mL PHA for 24 hours were stained with Mouse Anti-Human GITR/TNFRSF18 Fluorescein-conjugated Monoclonal Antibody (Catalog # FAB689F, filled histogram) or isotype control antibody (Catalog # IC002F, open histogram).
 View our protocol for Staining Membrane-associated Proteins.

 GITR (glucocorticoid-induced tumor necrosis factor receptor, also named AITR, activation-inducible TNF R family member), is a 228 amino acid (aa) type I transmembrane protein belonging to the TNF R family and has been designated TNFRSF18.
 The GITR cytoplasmic domain has striking homology with the cytoplasmic domain of 4-1BB and CD27.
 Human GITR shares 55% homology with murine GITR.
 GITR is expressed at low levels in peripheral blood T cells, bone marrow, thymus, spleen, and lymph nodes.
 In contrast to mouse GITR, expression of human GITR is not induced by treatment with dexamethasone, but is up‑regulated by antigen stimulation or by treatment with anti-CD3 plus anti-CD28, or PMA plus ionomycin.
 Human GITR ligand was identified from human umbilical vein endothelial cells and is a 177 aa polypeptide belonging to the TNF superfamily (TNFSF18).
 Ligation of GITR can activate NF-kappa B through TRAF2, and protect T cells from TCR activation-induced cell death.
 It has been proposed that GITR ligand and GITR may modulate T lymphocyte functions.

 R&D Systems personnel manually curate a database that contains references using R&D Systems products.
-The data collected includes not only links to publications in PubMed, but also provides information about sample types, species, and experimental conditions.